codatio/codat-docs/docs/enterprise/tech-implementation/consent/overview.md

 The component works with all major JavaScript frameworks, including React, and also with vanilla JavaScript.
 You can choose to implement the component in TypeScript.

 #### **Option 2:**
-Codat provides a series of API end-points that allow financial service providers to fully embed the authentication journey within your digital application journeys.
+Codat provides a series of API endpoints that allow financial service providers to fully embed the authentication journey within your digital application journeys.

 These APIs can be called to set up a customer within Codat’s instance, and set up the connection to the applicable integration(s).